Costs: is an electric car really cheaper?

 It’s certainly cheaper than people think.

-Let’s take the new Kia e-Niro as an example.
+Let’s take the Kia e-Niro as an example.
 The WhatCar?
-2019 Car of the Year can be purchased with a £3,500 Plug-In Car Grant from the government, bringing the cash price down £32,995 – comparable to the price of similar combustion engine car.
+2019 Car of the Year can be purchased with a £2,500 Plug-In Car Grant from the government, making the cash price comparable to that of a similar combustion engine car.

 You can also receive £500 towards the cost of installing a home charging point, meaning you’ll only actually pay between £200-300.